 The 360 Payments Guide to Credit Card Surcharging

 First things first: give your credit card processor (such as 360 Payments) a call to see if your terminal supports surcharging and what options are available.
 Depending on your situation, your processor may need to change your account settings on their end or you may need to switch to a different terminal if the one you use now doesn’t have a surcharging feature.
-Your credit card processor will be able to explain the types of surcharges your equipment and account can support and help you decide if making a dramatic change to your setup to add surcharging is worth it.
+Your credit card processor will be able to explain the types of surcharges your equipment and account can support and help you decide if making a dramatic change to your setup to implement surcharging is worth it.

-Step 3: Notify the Major Card Brands, Your Processor, and Your Bank
+Step 2: Notify the Major Card Brands, Your Processor, and Your Bank

 Mastercard: https://www.mastercard.us/en-us/surcharge-disclosure-webform.html#contentpar_text